cropcrusaders/Windy-plugin-heat-units/README.md

    The `npm run release` script invokes `curl` with the `x-windy-api-key` header and uploads `windy-plugin-heat-units.tar`.
 If the API key is missing or invalid, the upload request will fail with `403 Forbidden`.

+   **Note:** Some networks block POST requests to `windy-plugins.com`.
+If the upload fails with `Method forbidden`, run the release from a network that allows outbound HTTPS POST to that domain.

 ## Usage